The D-topology for diffeological spaces: Background on diffeological spaces

 Let $\DS$ be the category with objects all open subsets of $\R^n$ for all $n \in \N$ and morphisms the smooth maps between them.
 Given a diffeological space $X$, we define $\DS/X$ to be the category with objects all plots of $X$ and morphisms the commutative triangles

 with $p,q$ plots of $X$ and $f$ a smooth map.
 We call $\DS/X$ the \dfn{category of plots of $X$}.
-It is equiped with a forgetful functor $F:\DS/X \ra \Diff$ sending a plot $U \ra X$ to $U$ regarded as a diffeological space and sending the morphism displayed above to $f$.
-We can use $F$ to show that any $X$ can be built out of Euclidean spaces:
+It is equipped with a forgetful functor $F:\DS/X \ra \Diff$ sending a plot $U \ra X$ to $U$ regarded as a diffeological space and sending the morphism displayed above to $f$.
+We can use $F$ to show that any diffeological space $X$ can be built out of Euclidean spaces:

 \begin{proposition} The colimit of the functor $F:\DS/X \ra \Diff$ is $X$. \end{proposition}